Medical Assistant Certificate

 Annual Medical Assisting Advisory Board Meeting

-Carol Naccarato, Director of Allied Health/Medical Assisting, lead the yearly meeting on March 29, 2017 at Glen Oaks Community College.
-The purpose of the Advisory Board is to assess the needs of the program by gathering input from the medical community, students, instructors and a Medical Advisor- Kristy Davis, D.O. – who owns her own Family Practice in Sturgis, MI.
+Carol Naccarato, Director of Allied Health/Medical Assisting, lead the yearly meeting on March 21, 2018 at Glen Oaks Community College.
+The purpose of the Advisory Board is to assess the needs of the program by gathering input from the medical community, students, instructors and a Medical Advisor.

 During the meeting, the program director presented the outcomes from the yearly review by the Medical Assisting Education Review Board (MAERB).
-The yearly data as well as the five-year weighted average data demonstrated compliance with retention, job placement, graduate survey, and employer survey outcome thresholds.
+The yearly data as well as the five-year weighted average data demonstrated compliance with outcome thresholds in student retention, job placement, graduate satisfaction, and employer satisfaction.

 We invite the health community to offer insights, ideas and suggestions to help us constantly assess, update and improve our delivery of education to our Medical Assisting students.